microsoft/fluentui-contrib/packages/react-data-grid-react-window-grid/README.md

 ## What is different from `react-data-grid-react-window`?

 - `react-data-grid-react-window` support vertical virtualization using FixedSizeList in react-window
-- `react-data-grid-react-window-grid` support 2 dimentional virtualization (including both horizontal and vertical) using FixedSizeGrid in react-window.
+- `react-data-grid-react-window-grid` support 2 dimentional virtualization (including both horizontal and vertical) using VariableSizeGrid in react-window.
-- `react-data-grid-react-window-grid` has a virtualized header as well using FixedSizeList in react-window
+- `react-data-grid-react-window-grid` has a virtualized header as well using VariableSizeList in react-window

 ## `DataGridHeaderRow`